 One day while going through my mail, I opened my bank statement.
 As I went through it, it appeared there was more money in my account that I thought should be there.
 As it turned out, I had given someone who owed me some money, a deposit slip to my account and told him to deposit the money in my account whenever he could.
 I had forgotten about it but was pleasantly surprised when I discovered he deposited the money in my account.

 Exercise your faith and speak with authority over those negative circumstances in your life.
-In prayer, loose the angels of God in your behalf and thank God in faith for the changes and blessing you know He desires for you.
+In prayer, pray that the angels of God be loosed in your behalf and thank God in faith for the changes and blessing you know He desires for you.
 Ask and thank Him for the equipping you need in every area of your life to live wholeheartedly for Him and to fulfill His will for your life.
 Know that God wants to bless you so that you may be a blessing to others.
-This comes a step at time but, be faithful like Joseph, always trusting that God is working in your life no matter what the circumstances look like.
+This comes a step at time but be faithful like Joseph, always trusting that God is working in your life no matter what the circumstances look like.
 Your attitude, diligence, and faithfulness to the plan of God will be the evidence of your faith!
-Day by day, thank God for His blessings that change and equip your life, and refresh daily being purposeful to be the blessing you’ve been called to be.
+Day by day, thank God for working in your life and His blessing and equipping being purposeful to be the blessing you’ve been called to be.
 That’s what Joseph did.
 That’s what you are to do.
 You don’t have to wait.
 Find a way to be a blessing to someone now and every day.
 This is the calling on your life and one that He will bless!
 And know that your blessing is on the way!
 Jesus made the deposit in your account.
 Have faith in it!

 John 16:24 (NLT) “You haven’t done this before.
 Ask, using my name, and you will receive, and you will have abundant joy.”